flamrdevs/klass/docs/klass/solid.md

   </a>
 </p>

-Class variant utility library for solid.
+Class variant utility for solid.

 ## Installation